How Much Does Trade School Cost? Here's What You Need to Know

 The three basic forms of financial aid are grants, scholarships, and loans.

 The beauty of grants is that, unlike loans, they are free money that does not have to be paid back.
 Grants are based on financial need.
 One of the most popular is the federal Pell Grant, which is available to students who do not already have a degree.
 The amount you receive depends on your level of need as well as the cost of the school you plan to attend and whether you will be enrolled full- or part-time.
-For the 2018-2019 school year, the maximum amount will be $6,095.
+For the 2019-2020 school year, the maximum amount is $6,195.

 Many state governments also offer grants for vocational students.
 Here are just a few examples: